ianhutomo/NLP-Text-Processing/README.md

 print(ana.analyze(doc))
 ```

-## Trying it out on your own!

-Finally, let's test whether you can do such analysis on your own!
-Inside this repository, you will find `example.py` where we ask you to fill in your code.
-You are required to create a function that tokenizes with ICUTokenizer (without the end/start tags, i.e. use the argument "suppress_tags=True"), lowercases, removes words with less than 2 and more than 5 characters, performs stemming and produces trigrams for an input sentence.
+`example.py` has a function that tokenizes with ICUTokenizer (without the end/start tags, i.e. use the argument "suppress_tags=True"), lowercases, removes words with less than 2 and more than 5 characters, performs stemming and produces trigrams for an input sentence.
-Once you edit the `example.py` to fill in the function, you can check whether your submission passed the test.